amitsingh0024/LLM_Master/README.md

 -   **Longer Training:** Train for more epochs to achieve better convergence and generation quality.
 -   **Hyperparameter Tuning:** Experiment with different learning rates, batch sizes, and model dimensions.
 -   **Larger Dataset:** Utilize a more extensive and diverse dataset for training.
--   **GPU Acceleration:** Optimize training for GPU usage to speed up computation.
+-   **GPU Acceleration:** Further optimization for GPU usage to speed up computation.
 -   **Beam Search/Sampling:** Implement more advanced text generation strategies.
 -   **Evaluation Metrics:** Incorporate quantitative evaluation metrics (e.g., perplexity).
 -   **Deployment:** Explore options for deploying the trained model.